If you’re living in Portugal, the Portuguese social security system covers several areas of welfare benefits.

 - Compensatory allowances for holiday pay, Christmas bonus or similar payments.

-- These benefits are intended to offset loss of earnings due to sickness not caused by the job, and are awarded to beneficiaries who meet the respective conditions.
+- These benefits are intended to offset the loss of earnings due to sickness not caused by the job and are awarded to beneficiaries who meet the respective conditions.

 Health insurance is awarded on the following conditions:

 - Temporary incapacity, certified by the competent health services, the beneficiary being responsible for sending the respective certificate to the social security services;

 - Six calendar months, consecutive or separate, with registered earnings, from the date the employee became unfit to work.